Technology-Notes/Distributed-Systems-Complete/README.md

 > **_Beginner Level_**

 ### [Big Data and Hadoop:](https://www.youtube.com/watch?v=jKCj4BxGTi8&feature=youtu.be) (20 min)
--Before year 2000 amount of data was less and data computation was dependent on available computers
+- Before year 2000 amount of data was less and data computation was dependent on available computers
-- data started growing rapidly in uncontrolled manner without given enough computation power to process it -Distributed system showed us a way to solve this problem where task divided to many computers takes less time
+- data started growing rapidly in uncontrolled manner without given enough computation power to process it
+- Distributed system showed us a way to solve this problem where task divided to many computers takes less time
-- There are still few problems associated with distributed system which can be overcome by using Hadoop technology -Hadoop is reliable, scalable, economical and flexible
+- There are still few problems associated with distributed system which can be overcome by using Hadoop technology
+- Hadoop is reliable, scalable, economical and flexible
 - It has many components where HDFS is a storage layer for Hadoop
 - HBase is NoSQL DB which stores data in HDFS
 - Sqoop is a tool which transfers data from RDBM to HDFS and vice versa